My path to where I am as a web developer and writer has been a rather interesting one.

 By far my favorite moment was covering the men’s football/soccer gold medal match between Brazil and Germany.
 I wasn’t able to get a credential for the match, but I watched the match with 5,000 of my closest Brazilian friends in the Olympic Park with jumbotrons.
 The moment Neymar scored the winning penalty kick, the place erupted.
 Somehow I dodged all the beer showers and talked to the happiest Brazilian fans in the world.
 In the end, I ended up with this story for VICE Sports about the experience.

 But during my time in college I developed another passion — web development.

 My venture into web development only grew from there.
 I then started to create plugins and themes for the respective WordPress directories.
 I landed my first theme into the WordPress theme directory in May 2015 with Nuovo, and my most popular theme, Giornalismo, made it to the directory in the fall of that year.
 Currently, I have four themes and four plugins in the respective directories, a premium plugin/theme package, Sports Bench, and a theme based on the WP REST API that’s hosted on GitHub.

 At the start of 2017, I became a full-time junior developer.
 I now work both on front and backend, though my primary focus still remains on the front end of things.
 I also continue to feed my writing passion as I write case studies and blog posts to help grow the company.

 But through it all, one thing underlines both of my loves — storytelling.
-I love to tell stories, from the athletes at UT, Austin and the Olympics to churches getting brand new websites.
+I love to tell stories, from the athletes at UT, Austin and the Olympics to churches getting brand new websites and now helping stories at UNT HSC be told online as well.
 I’m set on telling the stories of others.
 Whether that’s building a new website for a small business so that they can tell their story on the web, writing a case study about a project a company did to help increase business, or just help convey a message through writing, photos or videos, I want to continue telling amazing stories.